 Because Red Flag Alert is driven by machine learning it can work with incomplete information.
 When there is limited financial information on a business, the Red Flag Alert algorithm will use past data to provide predictions based on a range of highly relevant indicators.
 This means that you can reliably monitor private businesses.

 With £1 billion per quarter written off in bad debt due to business failure and an uncertain UK economy, now is the time to invest in using Red Flag Alert.

 - Monitor the financial health of your clients.

 - Get notified the minute they experience financial distress.

 - See when your clients experience bad debt.

 - Build a proactive credit control process.

-To find out how to mitigate risk in your business by using Red Flag Alert, please get in touch for a free consultation.
+To find out how to mitigate risk in your business by using Red Flag Alert, click here to start a free trial.